twbs/bootstrap/site/content/docs/5.1/components/modal.md

 ### Scrolling long content

-When modals become too long for the user's viewport or device, they scroll independent of the page itself.
+When modals become too long for the user's viewport or device, they scroll independently of the page itself.
 Try the demo below to see what we mean.

 <div class="modal fade" id="exampleModalLong" tabindex="-1" aria-labelledby="exampleModalLongTitle" aria-hidden="true">
   <div class="modal-dialog">